Kyrgyzstan Bans 'Z' Symbol Victory Day Celebrations On May 9

 The British military also said that heavy shelling continued in Donbas as Russia seeks to advance further in eastern Ukraine.

+"I want to pay tribute to the bravery and resilience of the embassy team and their work throughout this period," she said.

+Earlier this month Johnson visited Kyiv in a show of support for Ukraine as it fights to repel Russia's massive invasion, which began on February 24.

-U.S. President Joe Biden also said the Russian claim of victory in Mariupol was "questionable" as he announced another $1.3 billion in U.S. aid for Ukraine.
+In Washington, U.S. President Joe Biden said on April 21 that the Russian claim of victory in Mariupol was "questionable" as he announced another $1.3 billion in U.S. aid for Ukraine.

-"There is no evidence yet that Mariupol is completely fallen," Biden said on April 21 at the White House, where he said a new package of $800 million in military aid will go to support brave Ukrainian forces and civilians who are fighting the Russian invasion in the Donbas region.
+"There is no evidence yet that Mariupol is completely fallen," Biden said at the White House, where he said a new package of $800 million in military aid will go to support brave Ukrainian forces and civilians who are fighting the Russian invasion in the Donbas region.

 Zelenskiy expressed his gratitude but said Ukraine needs more -- up to $7 billion each month to make up for economic losses in addition to weapons and money for the continuing war.